 Tweet this!
 Our health workers & students can’t be expected to work in violent, unsafe conditions, in environments that aren’t diverse, equitable, inclusive.
 New NAM #HealthWorkforceNationalPlan lays out actions to move U.S. health system forward: nam.edu/NationalPlan #ClinicianWellBeing

 Tweet this!
 A thriving workforce is essential for delivering safe, high-quality, patient-centered care.
-Download new NAM #HealthWorkforceNationalPlan – endorsed by 30 organizations and counting – to see how we as a nation collectively move towards #ClinicianWellBeing: nam.edu/NationalPlan
+Download new NAM #HealthWorkforceNationalPlan – endorsed by 50 organizations – to see how we as a nation collectively move towards #ClinicianWellBeing: nam.edu/NationalPlan

 There’s an urgent need for leaders in health care and public health, government, payers, health IT, education, professional societies, and others to cultivate a health system that elevates well-being for current health workers and the next generation.
 The NAM is laying out needed actions to improve clinician well-being in the National Plan for health workforce well-being, now available at: nam.edu/NationalPlan